apache/horaedb-docs/docs/src/en/sql/utility.md

 # Utility Statements

-There are serval utilities SQL in CeresDB that can help in table manipulation or query inspection.
+There are serval utilities SQL in HoraeDB that can help in table manipulation or query inspection.

 ## SHOW CREATE TABLE